flutter/website/src/deployment/windows.md

 GitHub Action installs the cli so that the Action can use it for packaging and publishing.

-As packaging the MSIX utilizes the
+As packaging the MSIX uses the
 [`msix` pub package][msix package], the project's `pubspec.yaml` must contain an appropriate `msix_config` node.